gpstar81/GPStar-proton-pack/FAQ.md

 **Q: What are the power requirements?**

 **A:** For most every component 5V is required.
-We do not recommend running higher voltage into the VIN or barrel connector jacks on the Arduino Mega or WAV Trigger devices as they can generate quite some heat with their onboard regulators for prolonged use.
+We DO NOT recommend voltage higher than 5V into the VIN or barrel connector jacks on the Arduino Mega or WAV Trigger devices as they can generate quite some heat with their onboard regulators for prolonged use.
 A pre-regulated 5V is recommended.
 Total draw (amperage) depends on how many optional devices you add, but 5V at 2amps is more than enough to run various pumps, lights, etc. Please view the [POWER.md](POWER.md) guide for additional info and recommendations.

 **Q: Is a Proton Pack required?**